The JournalEssayTaxes

 Step 2: From Profit to Taxable Income (2026 Rules)

 Here's where the changes hit: the deductions for 2026!
+See our complete overview of all deductions for freelancers for the full picture.

 The most important deductions 2026: